 An intensive two-week field course based at international field stations will take place at the beginning of the summer term following the first academic session of the program.
 (See “Field Work Note” under “Introduction”.)
 The application of theoretical principles acquired in academic core courses to practical projects in community forestry and forest conservation.
 The course will involve students in group research and assessment, and will include cooperation with local training and research institutes, conservation projects and non-government organizations.
 A number of international course locations will be used.

-- Course coordinators: Rasoul Yousefpour
+- Course coordinator: Rasoul Yousefpour

 - Note: Summer session course/activity.

 FOR3012H: ANALYTICAL METHODS IN FORESTRY